Ethnic federalism

-This type of federation has been implemented since the 1990s by Meles Zenawi in Ethiopia.
+This type of federation was implemented from 1994 to 2018 by Meles Zenawi in Ethiopia.
 Meles Zenawi and his government adopted ethnic federalism with the aim of establishing the equality of all ethnic groups in Ethiopia.
-Features of ethnic federalism have been displayed also in other countries, including Nepal, Pakistan, South Sudan, Yugoslavia, and Apartheid-era South Africa (see Bantustans).
+Features of ethnic federalism have been displayed also in other countries, including India, Nepal, Pakistan, South Sudan, Yugoslavia, and Apartheid-era South Africa (see Bantustans).

 General perspectives

 Definition

 In an ethnic federation some or all of the federated units are constructed as far as possible to follow ethnic boundaries, providing ethnic communities with a measure of autonomy.
 Because the federation remains one state, this is distinguished from outright partition.
 Such a system may be considered in nations where ethnic groups are concentrated in geographical localities.

 In an ethnoterritorial federation—a "compromise model"—the largest ethnic group is divided among more than one subunit.
 Examples include Canada, India and Spain.
 This type of system may be appropriate for nations that contain one dominant group.